chaimleib/vim-renpy/README.md

 ----------
 There are three components to installing a Vim syntax file:

-1. The syntax file itself, and
+1. The syntax file itself.
 2. The filetype recognizer.
 This notices when a .rpy file is loaded and tells vim to use the correct syntax file.
 3. Syntax highlighting is enabled in Vim.